Trini Lopez at PJ's: Singles

-The album includes a cover of "If I Had a Hammer", which reached number one in 36 countries (No. 3 in the United States).
-It sold over one million copies, and was awarded a gold disc.
+The album includes a cover of "If I Had a Hammer", which reached number 1 in thirty-six countries (number 3 in the United States).
+It sold over one million copies, and was awarded a Gold disc.
 Also included on the album is a version of the traditional Mexican song "La Bamba".
 This version was later re-issued as a single in 1966.